dimgel/wf0/README.md

 2. Remove magic: e.g. use a little more verbose but straightforward `void f() { inTransaction(_ -> {...}); }` instead of magically processed `@Transactional void f() {...}`, etc.

-3. Do as much as possible at buildtime: no runtime-processed annotations, no runtime-generated proxies, etc. E.g. if you DO need annotations, make sure they are processed at buildtime -- e.g. like lombok does.
+3. Do as much as possible at buildtime: no runtime-processed annotations, no runtime-generated proxies, etc. E.g. if you DO need annotations, make sure they are processed at buildtime -- like lombok does.

 4. Particularly, static strict typization is ultimately good -- because it's checked at buildtime (and provides for efficient runtime, too).